 “This paradigm of computers figuring out our sense of humor is going to depend on how open we are with them about why we like something and why we don't.”

-Now that some can recall your personal preferences based on previous chats, do you think chatbots could develop a kind of water cooler rapport by learning individual senses of humor?
+Now that some chatbots can recall personal preferences based on previous chats, do you think they could develop a kind of water cooler rapport by learning individual senses of humor?

 I'm assuming that we’re talking about single modality without other sensors—it doesn’t see my face, doesn’t see when I smile, doesn’t see when my eyes are moving.
 It doesn't have the necessary feedback to learn what we actually enjoy and what we don't.
 What it can do is learn what it is that we communicate with it about.
 But I’m not at all sure that this is going to be a truthful approximation of our interests, or what we care about.